raesene/k8s_ssrf_portscanner/README.md

 The sequence of events is:

-- Check if the namespace exists, if not create it
+1. Create a namespace called `ssrfscanner`
-- Check if the webhook exists, if it does delete it, if not create it.
+2. Create a validating admission webhook that only looks at pods in the `ssrfscanner` namespace (to avoid disrupting the cluster).
+The target URL for the webhook is the target host/port that have been specified.
-- Create a pod in the namespace
+3. **Try** to create a pod in the `ssrfscanner` namespace.
+We're expecting this to fail, as there's no webhook server listening on the target host/port.
-- Check the error message returned by the API server when it tries and fails to call the target admission webhook
+4. The API server calls the target host/port specified in the webhook configuration
-  - Return this to the user after interpreting the error for what it indicates
+5. The target host/port returns an error, as there's no webhook server listening there (or it's not reachable from the API server and the network stack is returning an error)
-- Delete the webhook and the namespace
+6. The API server returns the error to the user.

 ## Sequence diagram